 Odor Control

 Tumblers are pretty effective in controlling odor.
 They come with a lid to ensure that no odor leaves the container, and no pests enter inside it.
-The latest worm bin models are now coming with filters and scents to combat the stink produced by worms.
+The latest worm bin models are now coming with filters and scents to reduce odors.
 You need to ensure that there is not too much moisture inside the bin so that the worms do not start giving foul odors.
-The worm bins with carbon filters for odor elimination are pretty effective.

 Appearance